Forbidden Island (game): Gameplay

-On their turn, a player may take up to three actions among moving to an adjacent tile, shoring up an adjacent flooded tile, giving a treasure to another player, collecting a treasure, or the role-specific action of that player.
+On their turn, a player may take up to three actions, of which the player can choose to move to an adjacent tile, shore up an adjacent flooded tile, give a treasure card to another player, collect a treasure, or perform the role-specific action of that player.
 The player then draws two cards from the "treasure deck"; these cards allow the eventual collecting of the corresponding treasure.

+As the players continue throughout the game, trying to traverse the slowly sinking island and shoring up tiles along the way, the players collect more cards from the “treasure deck”, up to a maximum hand limit of 5 cards, which can be used to collect their corresponding treasure or to perform specific actions as dictated by the card.
+To collect the four treasures across the island, the player must land on a “temple” space and present 4 of the corresponding treasure cards to collect that treasure.

 The players win if they manage to find all the treasures and escape from the island.
-They lose if the flood meter reaches its maximum value, if the helicopter pad disappears, if a treasure becomes unattainable, if a player is on a sinking tile and cannot get to a non-sunken tile, or if the entire island disappears.
+They lose if the flood meter reaches its maximum value, if the helicopter pad disappears, if a treasure becomes unattainable, or if a player is on a sunken tile and cannot get to a non-sunken tile.

 Sequel games

+All of the sequels continue to be cooperative board games.

 A sequel to Forbidden Island was released in 2013, titled Forbidden Desert.
-The game is situated in a desert and still employs many of the same mechanics as Forbidden Island.
+The game is situated in a desert and retains many of the same mechanics as Forbidden Island.
 However, there is added difficulty as well as new player roles and mechanics.

 A second sequel, Forbidden Sky was published in 2018, in which players try to repair a rocket in order to escape a floating platform during a thunderstorm.
-It features more substantial changes to the gameplay, as players now build the map of the platform as they explore, and use magnetic metal and plastic pieces to build an actual circuit to activate lights and sound in a model rocket.
+It features more substantial changes to the gameplay, as players now build the map of the platform as they explore and use magnetic metal and plastic pieces to build an actual circuit to activate lights and sound in a model rocket.

-A third sequel, Forbidden Jungle, will be published in 2023.
+A third sequel, Forbidden Jungle, was published in 2023.

+Players work together to repair a transportation portal and avoid spider-like aliens after their rocket is forced to land at an abandoned spaceport that is in a jungle.